ssoulis/My_Thesis/README.md

 ### 1. Stacking Ensemble Technique

 The **stacking ensemble** method is an approach where multiple base models make predictions, and a meta-model is trained to aggregate these predictions into the final output.
-In our setup, we used models such as ALBERT and DeBERTa as base models, and then fed their predictions into a meta-model.
+In our setup, we used models such as ALBERT and DeBERTa as base models, and then fed their predictions into a meta-model.<br />
-This approach allowed us to leverage the strengths of each base model and achieve higher accuracy and better performance metrics compared to individual models.
-The meta-model (CapsuleNet) learned to weigh the predictions from the base models optimally to generate the final output.

 The following image shows the stacking ensemble technique architecture
 ![alt text](https://github.com/ssoulis/My_Thesis/blob/main/NLI/Stacking.PNG)

 ### 2. Hybrid Ensemble Technique
 The Hybrid Ensemble approach combines various ensembling methods, including Bayesian combination, majority voting, and stacking, to aggregate predictions from different models.
+The following image shows the hybrid ensemble technique architectures

 ### 3. Snapshot Ensemble Technique